Holiness movement: Second Great Awakening

 While many holiness proponents stayed in the mainline Methodist Churches, such as Henry Clay Morrison who became president of Asbury College and Theological Seminary, at least two major Holiness Methodist denominations broke away from mainline Methodism during this period.
 In 1843, Orange Scott organized the Wesleyan Methodist Connection (an antecedent of the Wesleyan Church, as well as the Allegheny Wesleyan Methodist Connection and the Bible Methodist Connection of Churches) at Utica, New York.
 The major reason for the foundation of the Wesleyan Methodist Church was their emphasis on the abolition of slavery.

 In 1860, B.T.
 Roberts and John Wesley Redfield founded the Free Methodist Church on the ideals of slavery abolition, egalitarianism, and second-blessing holiness.
 In 1900, the Lumber River Conference of the Holiness Methodist Church was organized to minister to Native Americans, especially the Lumbee tribe.
 Advocacy for the poor remained a hallmark of these and other Methodist offshoots.
 Some of these offshoots would currently be more specifically identified as part of the Conservative holiness movement, a group that would represent the more conservative branch of the movement.

 At the Tuesday Meetings, Methodists soon enjoyed fellowship with Christians of different denominations, including the Congregationalist Thomas Upham.
 Upham was the first man to attend the meetings, and his participation in them led him to study mystical experiences, looking to find precursors of Holiness teaching in the writings of persons like German Pietist Johann Arndt and the Roman Catholic mystic Madame Guyon.

+Baptists who have embraced the second work of grace have founded their own denominations, such as the Ohio Valley Association of the Christian Baptist Churches of God.
+The Original Church of God and the Church of Christ (Holiness) U.S.A. were founded by Baptist ministers, including Charles W. Gray and Charles Price Jones, who embraced the doctrine of entire sanctification.

 Other non-Methodists also contributed to the Holiness movement in the U.S. and in England.
-"New School" Calvinists such as Asa Mahan, the first president of Oberlin College, and Charles Grandison Finney, an evangelist associated with the college and later its second president, promoted the idea of Christian holiness and slavery abolition (which Wesleyan Methodists also supported).
+"New School" Calvinists such as Asa Mahan, the first president of Oberlin College, and Charles Grandison Finney, an evangelist associated with the college and later its second president, promoted the idea of Christian holiness and slavery abolition, which Wesleyan Methodists also supported.
 In 1836, Mahan experienced what he called a baptism with the Holy Spirit.
 Mahan believed that this experience had cleansed him from the desire and inclination to sin.
 Finney believed that this experience might provide a solution to a problem he observed during his evangelistic revivals.
 Some people claimed to experience conversion but then slipped back into their old ways of living.
 Finney believed that the filling with the Holy Spirit could help these converts to continue steadfast in their Christian life.
 This phase of the Holiness movement is often referred to as the Oberlin-Holiness revival.